Click on the following links to related sections within the document:, Phase 3b Study: POWER, Phase 3 Study: REScUE Study, and Retrospective Studies.

 |

 Abbreviations: AE, adverse event; CD, Crohn’s disease; CI, confidence interval; CRP, C-reactive protein; FCP, fecal calprotectin; IBDQ, Inflammatory Bowel Disease Questionnaire; IV, intravenous; PRO-2, patient-reported outcome-2; SC, subcutaneous. aCIs were based on the Wald statistic with Mantel-Haenszel weight.
-Since the primary endpoint was not met, all the P-values are considered nominal, and statistical significance has not been established. bPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint were not considered to have achieved the endpoint. cPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to the lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint had their baseline sum value carried forward.
+Since the primary endpoint was not met, all the P-values are considered nominal, and statistical significance has not been established. bPatients with insufficient data at the designated analysis timepoint or who had a prohibited CD-related surgery, prohibited concomitant medication changes, or who discontinued the study agent due to lack of efficacy or due to an AE indicative of worsening of CD prior to the designated analysis timepoint were not considered to have achieved the endpoint. cPatients who had a prohibited Crohn's disease-related surgery, discontinued due to lack of efficacy or due to an adverse event indicated to be of worsening Crohn's disease, or had prohibited concomitant medication changes prior to the designated analysis time point had their baseline value carried forward.

 |